 An alternative way of examining extreme heat trends is to consider the average hottest day in each month during June-September in each county in Texas.
-This metric is more sensitive to exceptional heat events than to sustained heat.
+12 This metric is more sensitive to exceptional heat events than to sustained heat.
 It also enables us to use longer historical records, as this metric is not sensitive to changes in observing time.

 Looked at this way, there is a very slight downward trend in extreme heat over the long term.
-This trend reflects the general pattern over the continental United States, where the most exceptional heat occurred back in the 1930s.
-The cause of this downward trend, which is in contrast to mean and extreme temperatures in all other seasons, may be related to the land cover trends such as were mentioned earlier.
-Whatever the cause of the long-term slight downward trend, it appears to have reversed, with a slight increase in extreme monthly heat in recent decades.
+This trend reflects the general pattern over the continental United States, where the most exceptional heat occurred back in the

+1930s, with this summer across the United States being in a virtual tie with 1936 for warmest summer on record.
+The cause of this downward trend, which is in contrast to mean and extreme temperatures in all other seasons, may be related to the expansion of irrigation in the mid-20th century.
+Whatever the cause of the long-term slight downward trend, it appears to have reversed, with a substantial increase in extreme monthly heat in recent decades.
+Recent extreme monthly high temperatures have tended to be higher than the historic mean.

 Extreme low temperatures during the winter months exhibit a stronger and more robust trend.
-Despite yearto-year fluctuations that are much larger for extreme cold than extreme heat, there is a long-term warming trend in monthly extreme cold temperatures across Texas, and the trend is larger in recent decades.
-Extreme cold at urban index stations has warmed at a greater rate than at rural index stations.
+Despite year-to-year fluctuations that are much larger for extreme cold than extreme heat, there is a long-term warming trend in monthly extreme cold temperatures across Texas, and the trend is larger in recent decades.
+Although they are much noisier, the absolute coldest temperature during winter shows similar long-term variations, with the extreme cold during 2021 easily identifiable.

-At all time periods, extreme cold is warming fastest, while extreme heat is warming slowest.
+No matter the metric, extreme cold is no longer as extreme as it used to be.
 This is broadly consistent with expectations: extreme cold air comes from the Arctic, which in general is warming faster than other parts of the globe.
 There have been some studies in recent years debating whether loss of Arctic sea ice and overall Arctic warming leads to changes in weather patterns that favor more intense incursions of Arctic air, but this tendency, if present, has not been strong enough in Texas to stop the accelerating rise of extreme cold temperatures.
-This warming of extreme cold temperatures in Texas, much more rapid than warming of average temperatures, is consistent with what has been observed elsewhere in the Northern Hemisphere and is inconsistent with the argument that loss of Arctic sea ice is enhancing extreme cold over the continents.
-Note that there has not been a winter with extreme cold temperatures above 24 °F in over two decades, despite the upward trends, which could be a statistical aberration or a consequence of the aforementioned changes in weather patterns.
+This warming of extreme cold temperatures in Texas, much more rapid than warming of average temperatures, is consistent with what has been observed elsewhere in the Northern Hemisphere and is inconsistent with the argument that loss of Arctic sea ice is enhancing extreme cold over the continents.17